TommyJackson85/techfix_overlap/README.md

 - Buttons
     - Links on nav bar and footer blend in with the background but change color on hover.
-    - Most of the other buttons are blue or green with white text.
+    - Most of the other buttons are green with white text.
+        - Green is the primary button color, usually will lead user to another page.
+        - Blue is the secondary button color.
+I used it for buttons that dont render the page, but interact with the dom (charts page).
+Also used for panel drop downs keeping it consistent.
+        - Light Blue is the third color choice, used for form submit buttons.
+        - Red is the forth, used as sticky buttons, (in which mover when user scrolls.)
-        - Green is usually to represent a significant button, like to change to another page, but is often used to destinguish it from other buttons or panels (in which are usually blue).
+        - Yellow, is to represent a disabled inactive button, like on the charts page.
     - On hover or click they change to a different tone of its color with usually yellow text.
 This is to show they are interactive.

 - Index / home page structure